utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 ### App Description

 Slack is a messaging platform that allows you to communicate in real time.
-In the platform called **"Workspace"**, you can exchange messages and operate in separate **"Channels"** for different topics and people.
+In the platform called **"Workspace"**, you can exchange and manage messages in separate **"Channels"** for different topics and people.

-#### ① Sharing information via channels
+#### (1) Sharing Information via Channels

-You can create a "channel" for each theme or content to communicate (see this article ["How to use in class - how to create a channel"](#in_class) for details).
+You can create a "channel" for each theme or content to communicate (see the ["How to use in class - how to create a channel"](#in_class) section for details).
 Separate channels allow you to share information within your team by topic, and organize information as well as interactions (see more in this article [How to use channels in class](#for_teachers)).

 There are two types of channels: **public channels** and **private channels**.
 If you set a channel to private, you can create a closed space where only authorized users can search and join in the same workspace (see this article [How to use channels in class -Want to talk about the class only with teachers and TAs](#private_channel)").

-#### ② Using DM and Mention functions to send messages
+#### (2) Using DM and Mention Functions to Send Messages

 **You can also use direct messages (DM)** to send private messages.
 (See this article ["How to use the channel in class - contacting students individually"](#dm) for details)

 If you want to respond to a specific person in the channel, or if you want to notify them, you can use the **mentions** function to make it easier for them to see your message (see this article ["Using the channel in the classroom - taking questions (#questions)"](#question _teachers).

-#### ③ Using emoji for casual communication
+#### (3) Using Emoji for Casual Communication

 **emoji** can be added to react to a message.
 You can ask students to react when they read an announcement, which can be used to prevent communication from going unanswered or to conduct surveys in class (see this article ["How to use the channel in class - contacting the class and taking casual surveys"](#announce) for more details). .